Solar Cycle Observations: Abstract

 \section{Abstract}

 {We describe the defining observations of the solar cycle that provide constraints for the dynamo processes operating within the Sun.
-Specifically, we report on the following topics: historical sunspot numbers and revisions; active region (AR) flux ranges and lifetimes; tilt angles; Hale and Joy's law; the impact of rogue ARs on cycle progression; the spatio-temporal emergence of ARs that creates the butterfly diagram; polar fields; large-scale flows including zonal, meridional, and AR in-flows; short-term cycle variability; and helioseismic results including mode parameter changes.}
+Specifically, we report on the following topics: historical sunspot numbers and revisions; active region (AR) flux ranges and lifetimes; bipolar magnetic region tilt angles; Hale and Joy's law; the impact of rogue ARs on cycle progression and the amplitude of the following cycle; the spatio-temporal emergence of ARs that creates the butterfly diagram; polar fields; large-scale flows including zonal, meridional, and AR in-flows; short-term cycle variability; and helioseismic results including mode parameter changes.}

 \keywords{Sunspots -- 1653, Solar Cycle -- 1487, Dynamo -- 2001, Helioseismology -- 709}